 The data1(p44) disproves the previous assertion...

-Please see the AMA guide at Simmons College for additional examples.
+Please see the AMA guide at the University of Washington for additional examples.